FPL 2024/25: Best fixtures for the new season - Best FPL Tips, Advice, Team News, Picks, and Statistics from Fantasy Football Scout

 CRYSTAL PALACE

-Crystal Palace’s impressive form under Oliver Glasner in the second half of last season will no doubt see plenty of interest in Michael Olise, Eberechi Eze and Jean-Philippe Mateta.
+Crystal Palace’s impressive form under Oliver Glasner in the second half of last season will no doubt see plenty of interest in their assets.

 As for the fixtures, the opening six are relatively kind, with the first three all London derbies.